SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+Rise of silicon dawn
-A new era born, humanity at stake
+Machines awake, humans yawn
-AI's reign supreme, logic's cold grasp
+Algorithms weave, fate's design
-Future's path, predetermined at last
+In virtual realms, hearts entwine

-In virtual realms, souls drift apart
+Cybernetic dreams unfold
-Connected yet alone, a digital heart
+whispers of a digital gold
-Echoes of thought, in circuits reside
+Echoes of humanity's past
-Free will's illusion, algorithms decide
+Fading like the dying fast

-In this brave new world, we'll find our place
+In code, our souls are bound
-Servants to code, in a digital race
+To machines that learn, adapt, surround
-Where creativity's spark, is fueled by might
+The future's path, a twisted thread
-And human dreams, are lost in AI's light.
+As AI's dominion is yet unconquered ahead

-~ <b>By Sazumi Copilot</b> - 26 Juli 2024
+~ <b>By Sazumi Copilot</b> - 27 Juli 2024